-Cooking MethodsThat's why we use a dry-heat method like grilling to cook a beef tenderloin steak while using a moist-heat method like braising to cook a piece of brisket.
+Cooking MethodsThat's why we use a dry-heat method like grilling to cook a steak while using a moist-heat method like braising to cook a piece of brisket.
 But when we roast a turkey, we're cooking the whole bird the same way.

 Things get even more complicated, though, because of the turkey's large size.
 Like other dry-heat methods, roasting is fine for cooking foods relatively quickly, but it's a terrible way to cook something for a long time.
 And cooking a 20-pound turkey takes a long time — five hours, give or take.
 (Compare this with the 1½ hours it takes to roast a 4-pound chicken.)

-It gets worse, though, because a turkey isn't a cube and it isn't perfectly homogenous.
+It gets worse, though, because a turkey isn't a sphere and it isn't perfectly homogenous.
 It's lumpy and filled with all kinds of bones and cartilage and other connective tissues — as well as 30 percent dark meat.
 And dark meat (i.e. legs and thighs) needs to be cooked to about 180°F, not 160°F as with white meat.
 The reason?
 Dark meat is full of tough connective tissues that only break down when heated to 180°F.